lgforsberg/go-whois/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License by the original author, and the same license is extended and honored by the fork maintainer - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments